programminghistorian/jekyll/lessons/api-data-in-r-with-httr.md

 Lesson Goals
 ------------

-In this lesson, we will use R-Studio and specially created packages to acquire metadata from Digital Public Library of America's partner collections.
-The metadata can be analyzed or visualized to explore a variety of questions that historians are interest in answering.
+In this lesson, we will use R-Studio and specially created packages to acquire metadata from the Digital Public Library of America's partner collections.
+The metadata can be analyzed or visualized to explore a variety of questions that historians are interested in answering.
 As digital historians, one of our major hurdles is acquiring machine-readable data.
-For many, the process involves OCR, data entry, or downloading csv tables and munging them for your needs.
+The process may involve OCR, data entry, or downloading csv tables and munging them for your needs.
 But there is a another way to access data: the API

 Historians don't have as many "Big data" sets as other disciplines, but what we do have is [published works metadata](http://thomaspadilla.org/papers/padillahiggins_humdata_postprint.pdf).
 The Library of Congress holds 158 million items with their associated metadata.
 The Digital Public Library of America ([DPLA](http://dp.la/)) holds metadata for a more modest 8.5 million items (and growing).
 But unlike the Library of Congress, the DPLA allows users to access their entire collection via [API](http://dp.la/info/developers/codex/) (though check out LC's Chronicling America [API](http://chroniclingamerica.loc.gov/about/api/#search) for historic newspapers).